aolko/sweetalert2-clean/README.md

 If you want a protestware version - feel free to check the original.

 ## How to build
+### Linux/WSL2 recommended

-1. Install latest nodejs (13+) and yarn
+1. Install latest LTS nodejs (20+) and yarn
 2. Install the dependencies
 ```
-npm install --save
+yarn install
 ```
-3. Install the *totally necessary* `@sweetalert2/execute`
+3. Build the library
 ```
-npm install --save @sweetalert2/execute
+yarn build
 ```

-4. Build the library
-\* If git will complain about the "unsafe repository"
+### If git complains about the "unsafe repository"
 ```
 fatal: unsafe repository ('/mnt/e/Repos/sweetalert2-clean' is owned by someone else)
 ```